COVID-19 cases in Ontario will remain high into summer without six week stay-at-home order, modelling shows

 “I know we're tired, I know we're demoralized and I know some of us are heartbroken.
 I know that all of us want to take a break, but hang in there.”

-Friday’s modelling data showed that mobility in Ontario has declined slightly but not enough to bring current case growth under control, which Brown states indicates the current COVID-19 measures are not working as well as the government hoped.
+Friday’s modelling data showed that mobility in Ontario has declined slightly but not enough to bring the current case growth under control, which, Brown said, indicates the current COVID-19 measures are not working as well as the government hoped.

 Brown said a number of new measures are needed to curb the spread and work toward a better summer, including limiting mobility between different regions in the province and limiting mobility into the province.

-He said more support is needed for workers to ensure COVID-19 is not brought into workplaces by helping them take time off and to make there is enforcement of safe workplace activities.
+He said more support is needed for workers to ensure COVID-19 is not brought into workplaces by helping them take time off with better sick leave provisions and to make sure there is enforcement of safe workplace activities.

 “We need to stop infection coming into our central workplaces,” he said.
 “This means people should not have to choose between keeping food on the table, and keeping others safe by staying home.